 First thing I do is setting is adjusting the exposure.
 Usually, I underexpose my photographs in-camera of around one stop.
+You can use the exposure triangle to underexpose Your images.
 Especially when using a flash, I feel safer underexposing the images, than blowing out the highlights.

 Quality-wise it is also not a huge loss to increase the exposure in Lightroom.
 I leave my ISO at 100, so the noise increase from increasing the exposure afterward is very marginal.

 In this case, I decided to increase the exposure by 1,03.
 The value can depend on your appeal and Street Photographs don’t need always to be bright and lit so that You can see everything in the image.
 Often I prefer a darker look which can be more mystical.

 Next up I decided to adjust the white balance.

 Note: The white balance is irrelevant for black&white images.
 If You prefer shooting monochrome, You can skip this part.